trmml/dotfiles/README.md

 dotfiles
 ========

-Configuration files, scripts, and anything in between for OS X (well, \*nix).
+Configuration files, scripts, and anything in between for OS X (mostly for \*nix but I have a few OS X specifics).
 I use [Homesick](https://github.com/technicalpickles/homesick) to manage this.
+Homesick is sick.
+Try it out.

 ## Credits
 I didn't actually write a lot of this, so here's a list of people who did.